OUR PEARLS ARE INTRINSICALLY SUSTAINABLE

 THE POWER OF POSITIVE PEARLING

-Pearling provides multiple services to surrounding ecosystem and communities.
-This includes employment, education and empowerment for people and extends to the protection of mangroves, seagrass and salt-marsh, the most efficient carbon sequestration substrates (Blue Carbon sinks) on the planet.
+Pearling provides multiple services to surrounding ecosystems and communities.
+This includes employment, education and empowerment for people and extends to the protection of mangroves, seagrass and salt-marsh, the most efficient carbon sequestration substrates (‘blue carbon sinks’) on the planet.

-The combination and synergies of core and co-benefits of pearling makes it a natural partner to the Blue Economy to support actively its journey towards improving the lives of the communities and areas we work in, creating jobs and opportunities, work hard to harness renewable energies, actively clean up marine litter and pollution that flows through our farm areas and help to conserve marine life and our oceans.
+The core and co-benefits of pearling makes it a natural partner to the ‘blue economy’, actively improving the lives of the communities and areas we work in, creating jobs and opportunities, working hard to harness renewable energies, actively cleaning up marine litter and pollution that flows through our farm areas, and helping to conserve marine life and our oceans.
 The wild pearl shell fishery in Australia is the only responsible and certified gem fishery in the world (certified by the Marine Stewardship Council, MSC).

 RESEARCH & DEVELOPMENT

-In order to truly grow the worlds most exceptional pearls, we must also ensure that the quality of the pristine waterways in which we grow our pearls within are upheld with the highest possible standards of care.
-Since 1990, the known surface area of our ocean has increased in temperature by 1 degree Celsius due to early onset climate change – not surprisingly since that time, our fragile pearling industry has seen a dramatic decline in pearl production.
+To grow the world’s most exceptional pearls, we must ensure that the quality of the pristine waterways in which we grow our pearls, are maintained with the highest possible standards of care.
+Since 1990, the known surface area of our ocean has increased in temperature by one degree Celsius due to early onset climate change.
+Not surprisingly since that time, our fragile pearling industry has seen a dramatic decline in pearl production.

-Our passion for pearl provenance and industry wide transparency around the production of pearls has also compelled us to tread new and innovative ground by establishing, alongside our friends at Everledger, the worlds first blockchain based provenance proof for pearls.
+Our passion for pearl provenance and industry-wide transparency around the production of pearls has also compelled us to tread new and innovative ground by establishing the worlds first blockchain based provenance proof for pearls.
 This means that the pearl consumers of the future will have a certified way of knowing, without question, the quality and provenance of a pearl.
 In this way, our overarching goal of education and empowerment for pearl consumers around the world is becoming one important step closer to reality.